GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     - **C#**: appsettings.json
     - **Python**: .env

     Open the configuration file.
-You will need our Form Recognizer's key and endpoint, and the URI of our blob container for our configuration file.
+You will need a Form Recognizer key and endpoint, and the URI of our blob container for our configuration file.

     ### Get the Form Recognizer keys and endpoint